 Discharge day and beyond

-The IV infusion company nurse will contact you in the hospital and again when your child is discharged as an outpatient.
+The home infusion nurse will contact you in the hospital and again when your child is discharged as an outpatient.
 This nurse will talk to you about what time of day you want to connect your child’s TPN.
-The infusion company nurse will come to you on your first night out of the hospital to watch you set up and connect your child to the TPN.
+The home infusion nurse will come to you on your first night out of the hospital to watch you set up and connect your child to the TPN.
 This nurse will be there to answer your questions and to make sure you feel comfortable with these tasks.
 But the nurse will not connect your child to the TPN.
-Remember to use the “Do you know” sheets during your first night at home and whenever you need them.
+Remember to use the “Do You Know” documents during your first night at home and whenever you need them.

-It is important that you connect your child to her TPN at about the same time each night.
+It is important that you connect your child to TPN at about the same time each night.
 TPN is routinely connected in the hospital at 10 p.m.
 We know that outpatient life is different.
 You can change the times you hook up and disconnect TPN to fit your life.
 For example, if your child gets TPN for 12 hours, then you might want to connect her to TPN around 8 p.m. so that the TPN will be complete at 8 a.m.
 By disconnecting your child from TPN in the early morning, you will not have to bring it to the clinic with you.
 Choose a time to start your child’s TPN, and stick with it.
-Every night try to stay within 30 minutes of the time you have chosen to start your child’s TPN.
+Every night try to stay within 30 minutes of that same time.

-Several members of the Metabolic and Infusion Support Service (MISS) team will be overseeing your child’s TPN while she is an outpatient.
-In the Ambulatory Care Unit, a clinical pharmacist and a clinical nutritionist will closely watch your child’s blood work results and your child’s weight.
+Several members of the Metabolic and Infusion Support Service (MISS) team will be overseeing your child’s TPN while outpatient.
+In the Ambulatory Care Unit, a clinical pharmacist and a registered dietitian will closely watch your child’s blood work results and your child’s weight.
 You will also be asked to keep a Urine Glucose Diary.
 You will be checking your child’s urine glucose twice a day for “cycled” TPN and one (1) time each day for “continuous” TPN.
 Bring this diary with you to each clinic visit.

-Please remember to call the IV infusion company:
+Please remember to call the home infusion company:

 - If your child is admitted to the hospital; or

-- If there is a change in your child’s program (pump numbers), such as a change in the amount of fluid or a change in the number of hours it should run.
-Your infusion company nurse will talk to you by phone or will leave a message for you to call before you hook up your child’s TPN that night.
+- If your child’s program (pump numbers) change, such as the amount of fluid or the number of hours it should run.
+Your home infusion nurse will talk to you by phone or will leave a message for you to call before you hook up your child’s TPN that night.
 By telephone, the nurse will help you re-program the pump to be sure it has the correct numbers.
 If you cannot get the new numbers into your child’s pump, this nurse will come to help you.

 Other things that will help you with outpatient TPN